efdevcon/DIPs/DIPs/DIP-58.md

 Good to have:
 - A nice permanent recording area with plants
 - Permission to use past content such as recording & photos
-- Lighting & tripod (or smol budget to rent)
+- Lighting & tripod (or small budget to rent)

 Project owners:
 - peth & eowulia